 Lisinopril is in the class of angiotensin-converting enzyme (ACE) inhibitors, which has a dry, persistent cough as a side effect for all of the medications in this class.
 The exact reason behind why such cough occurs is not completely understood.
 Although blocking the angiotensin-converting enzyme (ACE) helps control blood pressure, it may also cause the build up of certain natural substances such as bradykinin and substance P which is thought to cause coughing.
 If this side effect is still bothering you, you should follow up to see if your doctor is willing to consider other treatment options.

-- Q Does lisinopril cause body rashes?
+- Q Does Lisinopril cause trouble sleeping?

-- Q How should I take lisinopril?
+- Q Who should take lisinopril?